sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(getByRole('img').src).toBe('http://localhost:3000/images/covers/taco-recipes.jpg')
 -->

-Here, we can search either by a folder name (`/images/covers`) and find this component or by a filename (`washing-code`) and find all usages of this component.
+We can search either by a folder name (`/images/covers`) and find this component or by a filename (`washing-code`) and find all usages of this component.

 I call such identifiers _greppable_, meaning we can search for them and find all places in the code where they are used.
 The name comes from the `grep` Unix command that finds a substring in a file.